Take the trail

 Before European settlement, this would have been a major camping area for the Kaurna people, with the watercourse providing a wealth of natural resources.

-The many surviving olive groves around the Adelaide Park Lands were a Victorian-era solution to the degradation of the land, after the first three decades of European settlement in the colony.
+These are among many surviving olive groves around the Adelaide Park Lands.
+Olive trees were a Victorian-era solution to the degradation of the land, after the first three decades of European settlement in the colony.

 By the 1860s, due to the effects of grazing and clearing for firewood, most of the Park Lands had become bare dust-bowls in summer and quagmires in winter.